alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 7. Log into your account

-    :warning: During this process, you will need to provide a phone number or an email for account recovery.
+    **NOTE:** During this process, you will need to provide a phone number or an email for account recovery.
     This is **not** MFA.
     You still need to set up MFA in the next section, otherwise you will be unable to launch any apps.